microsoft/PartsUnlimitedMRP/docs/HOL_Puppet/HOL-Deploying-MRP-with-Puppet.md

 ![](<media/9.jpg>)

-Then press cntrl-X to exit, and enter 'Y' to save the changes, and enter to confirm the file name.
+Then press `cntrl-X`, `y` and `enter` to save the changes.
 Test your edits by entering the following command:
 ```
 ping partspuppetmaster.nqkkrckzqwwu1p5pu4ntvzrona.cx.internal.cloudapp.net
 ```